-Several months ago, I did something stupid.
-Instead of backing straight out of my parking stall, I turned too soon and crunched the side of Rhino into a pillar.
+Several years ago, I did something stupid.
+Instead of backing straight out of my parking stall, I turned too soon.
+As a result, I crunched the side of my car Rhino into a pillar.
 I wasn’t inebriated, tired, or high.
 I was just in a rush to meet a friend.

 The last time I had an accident was in 1998.
 Instead of backing up into a pillar, I backed into the passenger side door of another car which was also backing out at the same time.
 It looks like there’s a pattern to my accidents.
 But who told that Mustang to run into my bumper?!

 I remember trading insurance information, paying a $200 deductible, and sending in a sketch of what happened.
-My insurance company probably paid, but I don’t remember for sure because my premium stayed the same and the cost didn’t stand out.
+My insurance company probably paid, but I don’t remember for sure.
+My premium stayed the same and the cost didn’t stand out.

 My craptastic house contractor gave me the skinny that his fellow contractors purposefully charge more for people who live in more expensive homes, even if the cost is the same, because they know the homeowners can afford it, and tend not to push back as much.